-- a.
-The student is normally required to attend (see paragraph 91) the provider, or elsewhere, for periods amounting to at least 24 weeks within the year of instance. - b.
+- 86. The mode of study for a year of engagement of a new entrant will be either full-time or part-time.
+To be counted as full-time, a year of engagement must meet all of the following criteria: - a.
+The student is normally required to attend (see paragraph 85) the provider, or elsewhere, for periods amounting to at least 24 weeks within the year of engagement. - b.
 Within that time they are expected to undertake periods of study, tuition, learning in the workplace, or sandwich placement which amount to an average of at least 21 hours per week. - c.
-Full-time fees are chargeable for the course for the year. - 93.
-If years of instance forecast in HESF23 do not meet our definition of full-time, they should be reported as part-time.
-See Annex H of the HESES22 guidance for further information.
-This also provides information on a third mode of study, 'sandwich year out'; however, we do not expect this to be relevant for new entrants and hence for HESF23. - 94.
+Full-time fees are chargeable for the course for the year. - 87.
+If years of engagement forecast in HESF24 do not meet our definition of full-time, they should be reported as part-time.
+See Annex D of the HESES23 guidance for further information.
+This also provides information on a third mode of study, 'sandwich year out'; however, we do not expect this to be relevant for new entrants and hence for HESF24. - 88.
 Learning in the workplace is a structured academic programme, controlled by the higher or further education provider and delivered in the workplace by the academic staff of the provider, staff of the employer, or both.
 Unlike work experience, which is one element of a course such as a sandwich placement (whether for all or part of a year), learning in the workplace is at the heart of a student's learning programme and must be subject to the same level of academic supervision and rigour as any other form of assessed learning.
 It includes: - the imparting of relevant knowledge and skills to students - opportunities for students to discuss knowledge and skills with their tutors - assessment of students' acquisition of knowledge and skills by the provider's academic staff, perhaps jointly with an employer.